hixi/django-weto/README.txt

 ``django-weto`` despite its simplicity has the pompous mission of automagically converting on-the-fly views' HTML output to PDF --without modifying your views.

+It has originally been developed by ``directeur`` https://github.com/directeur/django-pdf, forked from there and altered to work with wkhtmltopdf.

 Requirements
 ------------